Achievable logoAchievable logo

 where a is a constant and f is a continuous function.

-You won’t have to prove this on the AP exam - as long as the lower bound a is a real number, all you have to do is let the dxd “undo” the ∫ax and replace the t with the upper limit x in these types of problems.
+You won’t have to prove this on the AP exam.
+As long as the lower bound a is a real number, you can apply the rule directly: remove the integral, and replace t with the upper limit x.

 Examples